-If you cannot see the forrest for the trees, it doesn’t mean you can’t see at all – you just lack the focus on what’s essential.
+If you cannot see the forest for the trees, it doesn’t mean you can’t see at all – you just lack the focus on what’s essential.
 It’s just that you cannot zoom-in and cut-out all those impressions, which should not be taken into account.

-This happens a lot, for instance when you scan the shelves in a store, to find the appropriate offer – in most cases you walk-out without buying anything: overload leads to paralysis, too much information hampers recognition of the essential – it makes you uncertain. more…
+This happens a lot, for instance when you scan the shelves in a store, to find the appropriate offer – in most cases, you walk-out without buying anything: overload leads to paralysis, too much information hampers recognition of the essential – it makes you uncertain. more…

-Risk-avoidance is the topic of concern, even more so, since we do all now fear that the same fait as to those poor people in Japan could happen to us as well.
-The collective angst, which predominantly finds fertile ground here in Germany, is in line with one of our basic needs – security: we do want the world to work according our desires and vision – safe, in order, fair and fortunate.
+Risk-avoidance is the topic of concern, even more so, since we do all now fear that the same fate as to those poor people in Japan could happen to us as well.
+The collective angst, which predominantly finds fertile ground here in Germany, is in line with one of our basic needs – security: we do want the world to work according to our desires and vision – safe, in order, fair and fortunate.

 That’s why politicians will do everything to ensure us that they can protect this state of heaven – and with that, hope for our vote.